 You’ve surely heard of a ‘Traditional Facelift’.
 Also known as a rhytidectomy, it is a procedure that ‘lifts’ excessive skin of the face or neck to smooth wrinkles or lift saggy parts of the face.
 The incision usually starts in the hairline above the ear, extends around the ear and curves back either along the hairline behind the ear.

-The lifting technique in a facelift varies, from “skin only”, to deep plane techniques.
+The lifting technique in a facelift varies, from “skin-only” to deep plane techniques.
 The MACS (Minimal Access Cranial Suspension) lift is different from the ‘traditional’ Face Lift because it uses a minimal incision.

-While other techniques pull the direction of the facial skin to flatten and give an appearance of revitalization, the MACS face lift targets the direction of deep tissues, essentially pulling the underlying muscles up without dissection.
+While other techniques pull the direction of the facial skin to flatten and give an appearance of revitalization, the MACS facelift targets the direction of deep tissues, essentially pulling the underlying muscles up without dissection.
 Many patients prefer this simpler approach as it means less dissection and less skin is raised.
 This reduces the risk of nerve damage and bleeding.

 Who is a good candidate for MACS?

-The MACS face lift is ideal for patients wanting to reconstruct sagging jowls and/or neck.
+The MACS facelift is ideal for patients wanting to reconstruct sagging jowls and/or neck.
 The surgery is also beneficial for reducing excess skin around the cheek and flattening deep lines around the mouth.
 A good candidate for MACS surgery is someone who, while experiencing sagging in these areas, still has some elasticity in the skin.
-Patients are most commonly between the ages of 40-60, however the surgery is still very often beneficial to those above the age of 60.
+Patients are most commonly between the ages of 40-60, however, the surgery is still very often beneficial to those above the age of 60.

 The MACS Procedure

-The procedure itself generally takes about 2-3 hours and is performed under general anesthesia.
+The procedure itself generally takes about 2-3 hours and is performed under general anaesthesia.
 Small incisions are made in front of the ear which extends along the hairline.
 This incision technique means the scar blends with the hairline rendering it almost unnoticeable.

 A tiny area of skin is lifted, and depending on the requirements of the patient, a number of sutures are woven into the muscle to restore tightness and dictate a more vertical direction.